raghavkgarg/sanvasify/README.md

 ### Performance
 - **Parquet Storage**: Efficient columnar storage for NAV data
-- **Database Support**: Optional DuckDB backend for large datasets
+- **Database Support**: DuckDB backend for large datasets with proper indexing
 - **Middleware Pattern**: Efficient request processing with reusable middleware
+- **Historical Data**: Optimized queries return only latest NAV per scheme by default

+### User Interface
+- **Responsive Design**: Works on desktop and mobile devices
+- **Interactive Charts**: Apache ECharts 6.0 for NAV trend visualization
+- **Advanced Filtering**: Multi-criteria search for fund schemes
+- **Centralized Navigation**: Shared navigation component across all pages

 ## Notes

 - The AMFI endpoint does not provide data for weekends and holidays.
 The fetcher automatically detects and skips these dates.
-- A 60-second delay is enforced between consecutive HTTP requests to be respectful to the AMFI server.
+- A configurable delay (default 60 seconds) is enforced between consecutive HTTP requests to be respectful to the AMFI server.
-- All dates are appended to a single Parquet file for efficient storage and querying.
+- Historical data is stored with proper DATE type for accurate chronological sorting.
+- The database stores multiple NAV values per scheme (one per date), but API endpoints return only the latest by default.
+- Use `/api/nav/history` endpoint to retrieve full historical data for trend analysis.
 - Logs are written to both stdout and timestamped files (configured via `log_file` setting).
 - Structured logging with source location helps with debugging and monitoring.
+- The in-memory store mode is deprecated and will be removed in future versions.
+Use database mode for all deployments.